Liberica Coffee Beans | (All You Wanna Know!)

 What Does Liberica Coffee Taste Like?

-Liberica coffee delivers a truly unique and sweet flavor profile quite different from other coffee types.
+Liberica coffee delivers a truly unique and sweet flavor profile that is quite different from other coffee types.

 Liberica is commonly processed naturally, the beans ferment with more fruit mucilage layer from the sticky cherry pulp, resulting in a more sweet and fruity cup.